 You could work in a wide range of contexts and at different levels.
 Within the NHS, most counsellors work in an NHS Talking Therapies for Anxiety and Depression Service (formerly known as IAPT).
 Here, experienced counsellors with specific accreditations are trained to deliver forms of counselling and psychotherapy particularly recommended for depression.

 - provide help, care and support to patients with cancer and their families

-- work with individuals who have drug-related problems
+- work with people who have drug- or alcohol-related problems

-- help individuals understand and deal with genetic disorders
+- help people understand and deal with genetic disorders

-- provide counselling and support for families with an unplanned pregnancy
+- provide support for families with an unplanned pregnancy

-Your role will be to build a relationship with your clients.
+Your role depends on building a relationship with your patients.
 You’ll do this by:

 - agreeing with them what will be discussed